Mace Security International, Inc.: Mace Security International, a Global Leader in Personal Self-Defense Sprays, Announces Virtual Investor Day April 30, 2024

-CLEVELAND, OH / ACCESSWIRE / April 4, 2024 / Mace® Security International (OTCQB:MACE) today announced the Company will be conducting a virtual Investor Day on April 30, 2024 from 9:30 - 10:30 am US Eastern Daylight Savings Time.
-The presentations will provide an in-depth overview of Mace® Security International's growth strategy focusing on the recently launched new ventures, and financial outlook.
+CLEVELAND, OH / ACCESSWIRE / April 4, 2024 / Mace Security International (OTCQB:MACE) today announced the Company will be conducting a virtual Investor Day on April 30, 2024 at 9:30 - 10:30 am US Eastern Daylight Savings Time.
+The presentations will provide an in-depth overview of Mace Security International's growth strategy focusing on the recently launched new ventures, and financial outlook.
 Sanjay Singh, Chairman and CEO, and Kunal Mehta, Head of Digital Strategy, will present a comprehensive overview of strategic initiatives and financial growth drivers.
-There will be an opportunity for Q&A after the Investor Day presentations.
-All questions should be submitted in advance via email to InvestorRelations@mace.com by end of day April 22.
-There will be no live Q&A. All participants must register in advance.
+There will be an opportunity for Q&A. Questions may be submitted in advance via email to InvestorRelations@mace.com by end of day April 25.
+Additionally, participants will be able to ask questions during the presentation via live chat.
+All participants must register in advance.
 After registering, participants will receive a confirmation email containing information about how to connect to the virtual Investor Day presentation.

 To register, go to https://us06web.zoom.us/meeting/register/tZYtdO2srjgrHddsizfnj-hhOeFPbVW08Vpf.